Frequently asked questions

 We play with feather shuttles both during and out of season.
 These are provided by the club during the normal badminton season, or by whoever is organizing the games out of season (Individual fees are adjusted to cover both the cost of the courts and shuttles out of season).

 As well as a badminton racket you will need a pair of non-marking court shoes and some suitable sports clothing.
-Unless you are playing in the league, the colour and design of clothing is entirely up to you.

-How do I join the club and will I be insured?
+How do I join the club?

 Do you offer Coaching and are Juniors encouraged to join?